jaceiverson/aoc-solutions/README.md

  - export PATH=$PATH":$HOME/bin"

 ## File Structure
-When you clone/fork and use this repo you will have the following file structure
+When you clone/fork and set up this repo for use, you should have the following file structure
 ```
 advent_of_code/
 └── src/
     └── helper/
         ├── __init__.py
         └── helper.py
+        └── file_creation.py
+        └── readme.py
 └── 20**/
     └── input/
     └── solutions/
 └── newday
+└── update-readme
+└── .env
+└── venv
 ```